Tienisto/rhttp/README.md

 Pass a `Stream<int>` to the `HttpBody.stream` constructor.

-It is recommended to also provide a length (e.g. `HttpBody.stream(stream, length: bytesLength)`).
-This will set the Content-Length header.
+It is recommended to also provide a `length` to automatically set the `Content-Length` header.

 ```dart
 await Rhttp.post(